Bereket53/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds permission to owner, group owner and other users of hello 8-James_Bond gives all the permissions to other users and none to the rest for hello 9-John_Doe changes permission of user, group and others
+7-everybody adds permission to owner, group owner and other users of hello 8-James_Bond gives all the permissions to other users and none to the rest for hello 9-John_Doe changes permission of user, group and others 10-mirror_permissions sets the mode the same as olleh